-CESL has Arizona’s only CEA-accredited Intensive English Program, Evening Program, TEFL Program, Teen English Program and University Track Program.
+CESL has Arizona’s only CEA-accredited Intensive English Program, Evening Program, TEFL Program, Teen English Program and University Track Pathway Program.
 Teachers teach in one or more of CESL’s many programs.
 Our multicultural environment offers classes for all skills at many levels.
 CESL is a unique and dynamic working environment.
 Our faculty and staff are highly skilled and collaborative.

 Faculty & Administrative Positions